 - Muffins shrink a little as they cool which makes it easier to remove the muffin liner.

 The kind of yogurt you choose will affect the density and sweetness of these muffins.
-Using traditional yogurt will produce a lighter muffin than when making these using Greek yogurt.
-Using vanilla or lemon flavored yogurt will produce a sweeter muffin.
+Using traditional yogurt will produce a lighter muffin, while using Greek yogurt makes the muffins denser.

 Almond flour is made by grinding up blanched almonds (which means the skins have been removed); almond meal is made by grinding up whole almonds.
 Their nutritional value is pretty much the same.
-The differences mainly are in texture (the texture of almond meal is more coarse) and digestibility (almond skins can be difficult to digest).
+The differences mainly are in texture (the texture of almond meal is coarser) and digestibility (almond skins can be difficult to digest).

 Equipment